MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Get-Service.md

 cmdlet does not display services, you might not have permission to see them.

 To find the service name and display name of each service on your system, type `Get-Service`.
-The service names appear in the Name column, and the display names appear in the **DisplayName** column.
+The service names appear in the **Name** column, and the display names appear in the **DisplayName** column.

-When you sort in ascending order by the **Status** property's value, Stopped services appear before Running services.
-The service's **Status** property is an enumerated value and the status names represent integer values.
-The sort order is based on the integer value, not the name.
-Stopped appears before because Running because Stopped has a value of 1, and Running has a value of 4.
+When you sort in ascending order by status value, `Stopped` services appear before `Running` services.
+The **Status** property of a service is an enumerated value in which the names of the statuses represent integer values.
+The sort is based on the integer value, not the name. `Running` appears before `Stopped` because `Stopped` has a value of `1`, and `Running` has a value of `4`.
 For more information, see [ServiceControllerStatus](/dotnet/api/system.serviceprocess.servicecontrollerstatus).